 - 15.10.3.1 Institutions may not open a bank account without the written approval of the relevant treasury.
-All treasury approvals granted before 1 April 2001 lapse on 30 June 2001. - 15.10.3.2 The National Treasury will negotiate with the approved clearing banks for appropriate banking services on a regular basis for national departments and constitutional institutions.
+[All treasury approvals granted before 1 April 2001 lapse on 30 June 2001.]Only bank accounts approved of after 1 April 2001 shall be considered as valid. - 15.10.3.2 The National Treasury will negotiate with the approved clearing banks for appropriate banking services on a regular basis for national departments and constitutional institutions.